ajayapra/shoebox-spybot/README.md

   - All of today's code resides in the *teleop_test* package

 - **06/14/17**
   - Connected the camera to Raspberry Pi.
-Working on getting ffserver to work.
 Bad framerate.
-Trying to get 10 fps @ 320x240
+Trying to get 10 fps @ 320x240.
+  - Default *cheese* configurations wont work.
+Set resolution manually from preferences.
   - Stumbled upon another interesting detail, UBUNTU MATE's spftware update utility is bugged
   - To update software on the Raspberry pi run *sudo apt update && sudo apt upgrade* and *sudo rpi-update*
-  - Creating a shellscript for ffserver, so that the video feed can be accessed via browser from anywhere
+  - Creating a shellscript for *ffserver*, so that the video feed can be accessed via browser from anywhere